MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/FeaturesIntroduction.md

 ### Behavior pack definition

 To add features, you need to know the behavior pack structure for them.
 In your behavior pack folder you will want to create a **features** folder and  **feature_rules** folder.
 These two folders will contain all of the required JSON files to define your features.

+The `"min_engine_version"` for the pack needs to be 1.20.20.

 The features system does not require a resource pack.

 ![Image showing the structure of a custom feature behavior pack](../../../Media/FeaturesIntroduction/custom_feature_behavior_pack_structure.png)